 Prices at the pump in metro Atlanta and across Georgia have soared since the start of the war with Iran at the end of February.

 The United States is a top producer of oil and has reduced its dependence on Middle Eastern oil over the years.
-Still, the Persian Gulf region is a major producer for the globe, and the turmoil has sent crude prices soaring.
+Still, the Persian Gulf region is a major producer for the globe, and the geopolitical turmoil has sent crude prices soaring.

 The conflict largely shut down the Strait of Hormuz, a geographical chokepoint that connects the Gulf region to the rest of the world.